 Here are some ways to prevent a recurrence:

 - Follow your doctor’s post-surgical instructions carefully.

 - Keep the area clean.

-- Shave the area, or use a hair removal product every two to three weeks.
+- Shave the area, or use a hair removal product every 2 to 3 weeks.

 - Keep all follow-up appointments with your doctor.

-If you need surgery, you and your healthcare provider can discuss the pros and cons of the different options.
+If you need surgery, you and a healthcare professional can discuss the pros and cons of the different options.
 An incision and drainage procedure is typically easier and can be performed in a doctor’s office.
-But, the risk of recurrence is higher than it is for a cystectomy.
+But the risk of recurrence is higher than it is for a surgical cyst removal.

 It’s best to seek care early on.